Rogen Wilderness Canoe Expedition

 NB: Please be careful with the canoe and the rest of your equipment!
 If some part of the equipment should break as a result of misuse or carelessness, you may be charged for the damage caused.

-Maps are essential for this tour and are available to hire as an optional extra - please see below.
+Map is essential for this tour - please see below.

 The tour is self-guided and you will plan your own route based on available time, level of experience and fitness, and local weather conditions.
-The tour cannot be done without maps, which should be hired (see Optional Extras below) or purchased independently.
+The tour cannot be done without maps, which should be purchased independently.
 The maps required are:

 • Swedish Mountain Map Series Z59 Rogen 1:50,000